Optimizing Efficiency and Communication in Slack through AI-Driven Channel Summarization and Notification Management.

 Why This Problem Mattered

-Through ongoing use and behavioral analysis, it became clear that Slack’s constant stream of messages, threads, and alerts was introducing unnecessary friction into daily workflows.
-Instead of supporting productivity, it often contributed to cognitive overload, requiring users to work harder just to stay focused and informed.
+Ongoing usage patterns and behavioral insights revealed that Slack’s constant stream of messages, threads, and alerts introduced unnecessary friction into daily workflows.
+Instead of supporting productivity, it often added to the cognitive burden, requiring users to work harder just to stay focused and informed.

-This wasn’t just a usability flaw; it was a systemic opportunity to rethink how attention is managed in high-volume digital environments.
-By improving the notification experience, we aimed to reduce noise, support faster prioritization, and create a more intentional communication flow that scales with team complexity.
+This wasn’t just a usability flaw, it was a deeper opportunity to rethink how attention is managed in high-volume digital environments.
+By improving the notification experience, we aimed to reduce noise, support faster prioritization, and create a more intentional communication flow that grows with team complexity.

 OPPORTUNITY